 Reasons for bullying

 A bully can be someone of any age, race, or gender, and there are many possible reasons for why someone chooses to bully another person.
-It's been thought, for the most part, that this is a behavior that is learned, not a way a person is born.
+It's been thought, for the most part, that this is a behavior that is learned, not how a person is born.
 There has been some recent research, however, to suggest that bullying behavior may have a genetic component.
-One study by Michel Boivin and colleagues published in late 2012 studied relationship difficulties in pairs of both identical and fraternal twins during elementary school.
+One study by Michel Boivin and colleagues published in 2013 studied relationship difficulties in pairs of both identical and fraternal twins during elementary school.
 Identical twins share all of their genes while fraternal twins share about half of theirs.
 Researchers can compare how alike one twin is with the other on whatever variable they are studying.
 If genes influence variation in the variable being studied (relationship difficulties in this case), then identical twins would have similar experiences while fraternal twins would have less similar experiences.
 This is exactly the result that was found in this study.
 While these findings are interesting, it still seems that non-genetic factors may play a more important role because even if a child is born with a genetic makeup that supports the possibility of becoming a bully, other life factors can still shape the way that child turns out.

 In this section we'll look at the most common non-genetic factors.